 - Terms and dates of enrollment

-- President's list, Dean's list, and other officially recognized student honors, awards and special achievement
+- President’s list, Dean’s list, and other officially recognized student honors, awards and special achievements

-- Hometown of members of President's list, Dean's list, and other officially recognized student honors, awards and special achievement
+- Hometown of members of President’s list, Dean’s list, and other officially recognized student honors, awards, and special achievements

 - Participation in officially recognized student activities and sports